 MakeCert.exe is deprecated.
 For current guidance on creating a certificate, see Create a certificate for package signing.

-You must digitally sign your Windows Store apps before you deploy them.
+You must digitally sign your packaged Windows apps before you deploy them.
 If you don't use Microsoft Visual Studio 2012 to create and sign your app packages, you need to create and manage your own code signing certificates.
 You can create certificates by using MakeCert.exe and Pvk2Pfx.exe from the Windows Driver Kit (WDK).
 Then you can use the certificates to sign the app packages, so they can be deployed locally for testing.

 What you need to know